sorenrade/portfolio/content/english/about/_index.md

 start every time you go for a drive, and bridges don't collapse, but every time I use a computer, something stumbles.
-Sure, it's never life-threatening, but it brings that beautiful feeling of tool embodiment to a halt; one moment you are dancing, the next your leg falls off.
+Sure, it's never life-threatening, but it brings that beautiful feeling of tool embodiment to a halt; one moment you're dancing, the next your leg falls off.
 In short, it's annoying.

-  I had been playing with Rust for a year, but in light of that realization, Rust’s extreme pedantry became a godsend.
-Maybe, it could save me from producing years of middling, software-grade software.
+  I had already been playing with Rust for a year, but in light of that realization, its extreme pedantry became a godsend.
+Maybe it could save me from producing years of middling, software-grade software.
 Maybe I could produce mechanical-grade software.

-  Working at [Airhart](https://airhartaero.com) provides an excellent opportunity to practice writing high-reliability, low-latency software.
+  Working at [Airhart](https://airhartaero.com) has given me an opportunity to practice building high-reliability, low-latency systems.
 I've been lucky to have the freedom to experiment a lot, and it's paid dividends in knowledge.
-I built most of our software stack in Rust – about a dozen embedded processes and tools.
-The language isn’t perfect by any means, but I am writing mechanical-grade software.
-We haven't had a single fault in the air, tools boot instantly, and processes always behave.
+I built most of our software stack in Rust — about a dozen embedded processes and tools.
+The language isn’t perfect, but _I am_ writing mechanical-grade software.
+We haven’t had a single fault in the air.
+Tools boot instantly.
+Processes always behave.
 It feels like flying.

 {{<line-break>}}